Last Updated on January 23, 2023 by The Filtery

 Children and chemically-sensitive people should be wary when using conventional oil-based paints, since they often contain chemicals like methyl alcohol (which can cause reproductive harm) and toluene (which can cause damage to the central nervous system).
 It’s also very common for paint to contain other toxins like heavy metals and high levels of formaldehyde.

 Crayola paint is water-based and has been tested for the worst toxicants, so it’s definitely better than a lot of the paints available on the market.
 However, here again we have the issue of a total lack of transparency from Crayola about what is actually in their paint, so it’s impossible to know for sure how safe it is.
-(It’s worth noting that when asked about what types of dyes are used on their markers on their FAQ page, they completely avoid actually answering the question.)
+(It’s worth noting that when asked about what types of dyes are used on their markers on their FAQ page, they completely avoid actually answering the question.
+It appears that page has since been taken down.)

 Crayola makes acrylic, tempera, and washable paints, and the latter is likely the safest option.
 We recommend only allowing toddlers and young children to use Crayola paints with supervision in order to ensure they don’t ingest large amounts of it.